-The dress code serves to make both your preceptor and your clients comfortable, and serve to help you blend into the practice.
+The dress code serves to make both your preceptor and your clients comfortable and serve to help you blend into the practice.
 You should always arrive in professional clothing, even if you anticipate changing into scrubs after your arrival.

-- Make sure your UTHSC identification badge is always visible on your upper body - Wear closed-toe shoes that are impervious to liquids - Hair up and pulled back so it cannot touch patients - A lab coat that is clean and wrinkle-free with the UTHSC patch on left upper arm is appropriate unless the preceptor requests otherwise. - Fingernails clipped to a short length, and only clear or nude nail polish - No jeans, shorts, mini-skirts or capri pants - Remove all visible piercing jewelry (i.e., nose, eyebrow, lip, etc) other than one modest earring in each ear.
-Ear gauges must be removed, and plugs placed in the hole. - Any visible tattoos must be covered - No revealing clothing, i.e., bare midriff or back, spaghetti straps, visible cleavage - You must wear appropriate protective equipment if there is a risk of fluid exposure
+- Make sure your UTHSC identification badge is always visible on your upper body - Wear closed-toe shoes that are impervious to liquids - Hair up and pulled back so it cannot touch patients - A lab coat that is clean and wrinkle-free with the UTHSC patch on left upper arm is appropriate unless the preceptor requests otherwise. - Fingernails clipped to a short length, and only clear or nude nail polish - No jeans, shorts, mini-skirts - Remove all visible piercing jewelry (i.e., nose, eyebrow, lip, etc.) other than one modest earring in each ear.
+Ear gauges must be removed, and plugs placed in the hole. - No revealing clothing, i.e., bare midriff or back, spaghetti straps, visible cleavage - You must wear appropriate protective equipment if there is a risk of fluid exposure